dariagrechishnikova/molecule_structure_generation/README.md

 Full datasets are not present here due too size limitation of Github repository.
-If you need full data please request them by sending us an email.
+If you need full data please request them by sending me an email.